Cool-lins/simple_shell/README.md

- A project of two "simple shell" by Sani and Coolinsz
+ A project of two "simple shell" by Sani and Coolins